 District Committee Member or

-THE PERSON NAMED OF THE PARTY O 5.
-56.6

-MRLA S Section Commander 5,000
+MRLA Section Commander 5,000

-Cell Lead er die durp jumola.
-3,000
+Cell Leader 3,000

-Others 2 000
+Others 2,000

-Later, these figures were doubled, and for some of the higher ranks quadrupled, 39 and a 30 per cent bonus added if the quarry was taken alive.
+Later, these figures were doubled, and for some of the higher ranks quadrupled,39 and a 30 per cent bonus added if the quarry was taken alive.

 Guarding against corruption in the payment of these huge rewards engaged much attention from senior Special Branch officers.
 The dealings between an agent and the Special Branch inspector handling him were necessarily secret, undocumented and known to as few other officers as possible.
-The actual disbursement of rewards was done by State and Circle Special Branch Officers (at this time almost 100 per cent British) but there was considerable opportunity for private deals to be done between the inspector and the recipient of the reward.
-If there were such cases, none came to light, and the successful prevention of this dangerous form of corruption was a creditable achievement.
+The actual disbursement of rewards was done by State and Circle Special Branch Officers (at this time almost 100 per cent British) but there was considerable opportunity for private deals to be done between the inspector and the recipient of the successful prevention of this dangerous form of corruption was a creditable achievement.